wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

    gain
       A proportional (scalar) value that relates the magnitude of an input signal to the magnitude of an output signal.
 In the signal-dimensional case, gain can be thought of as the proportional term of a PID controller.
 A gain greater than one would amplify an input signal, while a gain less than one would dampen an input signal.
 A negative gain would negate the input signal.

+   Gaussian distribution
+      A special mathematical function useful for statistical analysis.
+The graph of a Gaussian function is a "bell curve" shape.
+This function is described by its mean (the location of the "peak" of the bell curve) and variance (a measure of how "spread out" the bell curve is).
+See `Gaussian distribution <https://en.wikipedia.org/wiki/Gaussian_function>`__  on wikipedia for more info.

    hidden state
       A :term:`state` that cannot be directly measured, but whose :term:`dynamics` can be related to other states.